MRHalawi12/Project-Data-Analysis-for-Retail-Sales-Performance-Report-QUERRY-SQL-/README.md

 GROUP BY 1,2,3
 ORDER BY sales DESC;

-- Querry for Customers Transactions per Year
+- Querry for Customers Transactions per Year:
 SELECT YEAR(order_date) AS years,
 COUNT(DISTINCT customer) number_of_customer
 FROM dqlab_sales_store